-Of course, mishaps can always happen so you still might want to take care when walking around late at night.
+Of course, mishaps can always happen so you still might want to take care when walking around late at night and especially when driving in Iceland in winter.
 But, for the most part, you can enjoy your holiday in peace.

 The use of cash and cards in Iceland

 Virtually every hotel, restaurant, business, and café in Iceland accepts cards.
 You can even pay for taxis and food from kiosks with credit and debit cards.
 Nevertheless, it is always a good idea to carry a small amount of cash on you just in case their card machine is broken or you stumble across one of the few places in the country that doesn’t take card.

 Calling abroad, WiFi and data use in Iceland